PHPacheco/GuessTheWord/README.md

 ![Rules](https://github.com/PHPacheco/GuessTheWord/blob/original-version/rules.png)

 ## About This Project
 This is my very first project!
 I created this game after about four months of learning programming.
-This repository is a demonstration of how I started my programming journey, and it marks the first step I took in bringing an idea to life with code.
-I hope it serves as a way to reflect on my progress and inspire others who are just starting out.
+The ideia is to show my first steps.
+I hope it serves as a way to reflect on my progress and create a perspective of how much I have evolved.

+This program was created as an assignment for an introduction to programming course when I was studying electrical engineering.
+It was created in early 2022, shortly after Wordle was released.

 ## License